Tricertops/Objective-Chain/README.md

 Aim is to build reusable and scalable solution for **MVVM** bindings.

-##### Project is in early stages of development.
-Everything you see here can change at any point in time.
+##### Project is under active development, but at this stage it can be reliably used in production.
 Follow the [Roadmap](https://github.com/iMartinKiss/Objective-Chain/issues/1) for progress.
-Thanks!

 Concept